Mango-Entertainment/project3C/README.md

 ## 3C Project

-Under tm-main/ use the folder named /project3C/
+Under folder `tm-main` use the folder `project3C`

+After `npm install`, `npm run dev` will run both the front and backend concurrently.

 #### A continuation of Project 3 - Credit Card Form